-Thirty years after Disney first showed us Atlantica – The Little Mermaid’s watery home – they’re planning a live-action remake.
-This haunting fairy-tale turned chirpy cartoon will join other animated classics including Beauty and the Beast, Aladdin and the upcoming Lion King as the latest film to get a Disney makeover.
+Thirty years after Disney first showed us Atlantica – The Little Mermaid’s watery home – it’s making a live-action remake.

-We’ve got the lowdown on the film’s release date, who is playing the rebellious heroine Ariel, and how the new version is likely to differ from the original.
+We’ve got the lowdown on the film’s release date, who is playing the rebellious heroine Ariel as Halle is cast as The Little Mermaid, and how the new version is likely to differ from the original.

 Who will play Ariel in The Little Mermaid remake?

 It’s been confirmed that Halle Bailey will be playing Ariel.

 No, not Halle Berry – Halle BAILEY, who’s best known as one half of R&B duo Chloe x Halle with her sister, Chloe.
 Halle and sister Chloe began their career releasing covers of Beyonce’s music on YouTube.
 Beyonce then saw them and they were asked to join her Lemonade tour.

 this means the world. happy to share names with you ???????? love you lots https://t.co/Wzkj8Mgsze

 — chloe x halle (@chloexhalle) July 3, 2019

 Director Rob Marshall said: “After an extensive search, it was abundantly clear that Halle possesses that rare combination of spirit, heart, youth, innocence, and substance — plus a glorious singing voice — all intrinsic qualities necessary to play this iconic role.”